JoaoSantos2001/DE2-Project-GPS-Tracker/README.md

 7. **Stop**

-# Instructions and photos
+# Instructions
 1. Connect the jumper in order to connect all 3 devices (ESP32, GPS Module and OLED Display) as shown in the figure below.

 ![Circuit_Diagram](https://github.com/user-attachments/assets/455a3f9e-e92e-44d7-beff-9a5b6a6256fd)

--Obtaining something like this:
+    - Obtaining something like this:

 ![Circuit_Display_OFF](https://github.com/user-attachments/assets/bbf682d3-a843-4b10-9210-2700e9cbede7)

 2. After all the connections made, connect the usb to your computer and your ESP32 and upload **sh1106** and **libGPS** modules to the ESP32 memory.
-    -sh1106 Responsible for OLED Display functions
+    - sh1106 Responsible for OLED Display functions
-    -libGPS Responsible for collect data from GPS's
+    - libGPS Responsible for collect data from GPS's

 3. Once the modules are uploaded with the application **Thonny** or one look a like that can work with the ESP32 open the main code **Main_v2.0.py** and run it.